TerminatedGA/CoronaTrend/README.md

 Dataframes are generated using _provision.sh_.

+## Sequence filtering criteria ##
+All SARS-CoV-2 sequences used in CoronaTrend meets the following criteria:
+Host: Human
+Sequencing Coverage: High
+Sequence is Complete: True
+N Content: ≤5%

 ## Notes ##
 1. CoronaTrend is only able to show point mutations such as substitution mutations, insertion mutations, deletion mutations and nonsense mutations.
 2. Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.